 10 Important Facts about the Spanish Flu

-The 1918 Spanish Flu ranks up there as the deadliest flu epidemic in history for quite so many reasons.
+The 1918 Spanish Flu ranks up there as one of the deadliest flu epidemics in history for quite so many reasons.
 First of all, the influenza infected about half a billion people across the world.
 The death count from the flu was estimated to be in the tens of millions.
 Secondly, and usually unbeknownst to many people, the influenza reared its ugly head beginning around the late 1880s, claiming the lives of thousands of people.

 To help us make sense of the death toll, symptoms and transmission of the influenza of 1918, here are 10 very important facts about the Spanish flu epidemic:

 The Spanish Flu did not originate from Spain

 Perhaps one of the most important things worth mentioning about the Spanish flu of 1918 is that the virus’ origin had nothing to do with Spain.
 So why was the 1918 flu named after the European country?
 The flu got its name because Spain at some point was the country with the highest number of infections and death toll.
 Such was the severity of the flu in Spain that many high profile personalities, including Spain’s monarch Alfonso XIII, got the deadly flu.

 The flu mainly destroys the victim’s respiratory system

 The flu is deadly in so many ways; however, its most devastating aspect is the harm it does to the infected person’s respiratory system, i.e. the lungs.
 And due to the fact that it was extremely contagious, the virus run riot in densely populated areas.
 How does one get infected?
 A person got infected by inhaling the respiratory droplets that comes out of an infected person who coughed or sneezed or talked.
 Also, an individual exposes him/herself to virus when he or she touches the surfaces of were the virus had lodged and then exposes the contaminated hands to his or her mouth, nose or eyes.